Abouelezz/tc/README.md

 ### From CLI

+`sbt run`
-`sbt run` the enter the the stations, required path and nearby station in the same format like
+then enter the the stations, required path and nearby station in the same format like:
 ```
 8
 A -> B: 240